MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 ## Service availability

-Ensuring that VSTS is available for you to access your account and associated assets is of utmost importance to us.
+Ensuring that Azure DevOps Services is available for you to access your account and associated assets is of utmost importance to us.

 ### DDoS protections